 Weighing in at just 16.4 kgs and with a relatively short length of just 2.4 metres, these kayaks are really easy to transport.
 The kayak also features four carry handles.
 In addition, the kayaks have a 125kg weight capacity, so they can easily accommodate the heaviest person in your group; even a lightweight adult and child could ride together on these top rated sit on top kayaks.

-While the Glide RFX2400 doesn’t come with any extras (not even a paddle), you can’t go wrong with the price.
-By far the cheapest kayaks in these reviews, this Glide is perfect if you’re just after the best budget kayaks.
+While the Glide RFX2400 sit-on kayak doesn’t come with any extras (not even a paddle), you can’t go wrong with the price.
+By far the cheapest kayaks in this kayak guide, this Glide is perfect if you’re just after the best budget kayaks or even some lightweight kayaks for seniors Australia has.

 - Seats: Single or double